-Stockholders' equity is the amount of capital given to a business by its shareholders, plus donated capital and earnings generated by the operation of the business, less any dividends issued.
+Stockholders' equity is the amount of assets remaining in a business after all liabilities have been settled.
+It is calculated as the capital given to a business by its shareholders, plus donated capital and earnings generated by the operation of the business, less any dividends issued.
 On the balance sheet, stockholders' equity is calculated as:

 Total assets - Total liabilities = Stockholders' equity

 Both calculations result in the same amount of stockholders' equity.
 This amount appears in the balance sheet, as well as the statement of stockholders' equity.

 The stockholders' equity concept is important for judging the amount of funds retained within a business.
 A negative stockholders' equity balance, especially when combined with a large debt liability, is a strong indicator of impending bankruptcy.

 A number of accounts comprise stockholders' equity, which typically include the following:

 Additional paid-in capital.
 This is the additional amount that shareholders paid for their shares, in excess of par value.
 The balance in this account usually substantially exceeds the amount in the common stock account.